Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.QueryFTSupplyRequest"></a>

 ### QueryFTSupplyRequest
+Deprecated: use QuerySupplyRequest

 QueryFTSupplyRequest is the request type for the Query/FTSupply RPC method.

-Note: deprecated (use QuerySupplyRequest)

 | Field | Type | Label | Description |